DimitriPalmer22/Relapse-Code-Documentation/Documentation/Vertical Slice Notes.md

 	- THIS IS THE ONLY TIME WE DIE.

 > [!NOTE] Title
 > FROM THIS POINT ONWARD.
 KILL EVERY MONSTER AS SOON AS YOU SEE IT.
 OR WALK PAST IT IF YOU CAN.
+ONCE WE GET THE BURNOUT DRUG, TRY TO USE IT REGULARLY TO

 # 5th Floor
 - Memory room